-Effectively integrating strength workouts with cycling is one of the most difficult and frustrating parts of trying to trying to do it by yourself.
+Effectively integrating strength workouts with your cycling is one of the most difficult and frustrating parts of trying to do it by yourself.
 Sufferfest Strength Training for Cyclists takes the guesswork out of the equation.
 All you have to do is follow the plan.

 We've re-designed several of our highly-effective cycling training plans for road, triathlon, cyclocross, and mountain biking so they are optimised for the Strength Training for Cyclists programme.

 In these plans, you'll spend a bit less time on the bike so you can get the Strength workouts in.
 The schedule properly plans your cycling and strength sessions to ensure you get maximum gains in minimum time.
 You can also add yoga and mental toughness to any plan with the click of a button.

 See all of our cycling and triathlon strength-optimised training plans here.
 Just select the plan you want on TrainingPeaks (See how to do it) or Final Surge (See how to do it) and then apply the Beginner or Intermediate Strength Training programme.
 Getting stronger has never been easier.